 Depth of Field Equivalency | Conclusions

-For real world use, I added a 35mm lens equivalency and aperture value that would produce the same results at the same distance to help settle any confusion.
-You would have to adjust exposure with shutter or ISO to compensate for the different aperture because no matter what camera you use, an f1 lens will always allow more light in than an f1.5 lens as long as their light transmittance value is the same.
+For real-world use, I added a 35mm lens equivalency and aperture value that would produce the same results at the same distance to help settle any confusion.
+You would have to adjust the exposure with shutter or ISO to compensate for the different aperture because no matter what camera you use, an f1 lens will always allow more light in than an f1.5 lens as long as the light transmittance value, the T-stop, matches the f-stop.